Travel Insurance For European Vacations

 Let’s face it, traveling to Europe is getting increasingly expensive.
 The average trip cost of a European vacation has risen 30% from 2022 to 2024.
 If you need to cancel your trip or cut it short, you run the risk of losing out on all your prepaid, non-refundable expenses.

-• Trip Cancellation: Reimburses up to 100% of your prepaid, non-refundable trip expenses if you need to cancel your trip for a covered reason.
+- Trip Cancellation Coverage: Reimburses up to 100% of your prepaid, non-refundable trip expenses if you need to cancel your trip for a covered reason.

-• Trip Interruption: Reimburses your unused trip costs if you are forced to end your trip early and return home for a covered reason.
+- Trip Interruption Coverage: Reimburses your unused trip costs if you are forced to end your trip early and return home for a covered reason.

-• Cancel for Any Reason (CFAR): An optional add-on that allows you to cancel your trip for any reason not covered by Trip Cancellation and receive partial reimbursement.
+- Cancel for Any Reason (CFAR): An optional add-on that allows you to cancel your trip for any reason not covered by Trip Cancellation and receive partial reimbursement, up to 75%, of your trip costs.

 Common covered reasons to cancel or interrupt a trip include an unforeseen illness, injury, or death in the family.
 Other covered reasons may include terrorism, natural disasters, and inclement weather.